xorxornop/ObscurCore/README.md

 	var keypair = KeypairFactory.GenerateEcKeypair(DjbCurve.Curve25519.ToString());

-And calculating shared secret:
+Calculating shared secret:

+ECDH:

+	byte[] secret = KeyAgreementFactory.CalculateEcdhSecret(keypair.ExportPublicKey(), privateKey.ExportPrivateKey());

+UM1:

     EcKeyConfiguration ephemeral;
     byte[] initiatorSS = Um1Exchange.Initiate(senderKeypair.ExportPublicKey(), senderKeypair.GetPrivateKey(), out ephemeral);
 	byte[] responderSS = Um1Exchange.Respond(receiverKeypair.ExportPublicKey(), receiverKeypair.GetPrivateKey(), ephemeral);

+There is also J-PAKE password-based key agreement implemented, but with elliptic curve cryptography rather than the usual finite fields (e.g. like RSA) cryptography, making it a LOT faster, and other benefits.

+Creating a session:

+	var hashPrimitive = AuthenticatorFactory.CreateHashPrimitive(HashFunction.Keccak256);
+	var curveData = NamedEllipticCurves.GetEcCurveData(Sec2EllipticCurve.Secp256r1.ToString());
+	var session = new EcJpakeSession(participantId, password, curveData.GetParameters(), digest: hashPrimitive, StratCom.EntropyProvider);

+(read documentation for more...)

 ### Signatures ###

-No concrete implementation is yet in place.
+No concrete implementation is yet in place - sorry!
 ECDSA is being added - the preferred example of this is Ed25519.
 DSA proper (using RSA) will most likely not be added due to concerns with security and efficiency.
 Watch this space.